 Bug identification is the first step to eliminating your pest problem.
 However, knowing what type of critter you’re dealing with is not always straightforward, as some bugs are difficult to detect or find.
 Fortunately, this post has everything you need to know about how to identify bugs in your Overland Park home.

-Take A Picture & Use The Internet To Get Clues
+Take a Picture and Use the Internet to Get Clues

 One of the fastest ways to identify a bug in your home is to take its picture and use a bug identifier app or site to get instant results.
 Simply snap and upload a photo of the insect, and the platform will suggest what pest it is.
 Alternatively, you can google images of common house insects and compare the results against the pictures you’ve taken.